The Rouse Company

-The Rouse Company was a publicly traded shopping mall and community developer from 1956 until 2004, when General Growth Properties (GGP) purchased the company.
-It was founded by Hunter Moss and James W. Rouse in 1939.
+The Rouse Company was a publicly traded shopping mall and community developer from 1954 until 2004, when General Growth Properties (GGP) purchased the company.
+It was founded by Hunter Moss and James Rouse in 1939.

 Beginnings: Moss-Rouse Company

 The Moss-Rouse Company was founded as a FHA mortgage company with a loan from Hunter Moss's sister.
 Rouse leveraged his knowledge as loan guarantee specialist at the Federal Housing Administration to establish a Baltimore-based mortgage company specializing in FHA backed loans.
 Moss-Rouse hired a World War Two Navy friend, Churchill G. Carey from Connecticut General, who in turn provided capital for future projects.
 Carey would hold positions ranging from president to CEO of the mortgage company subsidiary.
 In 1952-1953 the company built one of the first modern architecture office buildings on Saratoga Street in Baltimore, while also dropping its commercial lending business line.
 Jim Rouse hired his brother, Willard Rouse II, in 1952, and partner, Hunter Moss, phased out of operations, selling his shares of the company, while remaining temporarily on the board of directors.
 The firm was renamed the James W. Rouse & Company, Inc., with Rouse owning 50% equity, his brother, Willard, 10%, and 40%, to company officers.